Project Linus Norfolk is not organised by Norfolk Quilters but a number of our members contribute.

 We have been very busy over the last few months with Project Linus Norfolk.
 We continue to make, collect and distribute quilts for sick, traumatised and bereaved children and teenagers throughout Norfolk.
 More recently tiny quilts, 20”x20” for premature babies to lie on have been requested by one of the local hospitals, together with slightly larger ones with rounded corners to place over incubators.

 The coach trip we organised in January to the Fabric Guild in Leicester was very enjoyable and we purchased some lovely fabric for making future Linus Quilts (and of course for ourselves).
 The Fabric Guild also generously donated some fabric.
-There will be another coach trip in aid of Project Linus Norfolk to The Fabric Guild,on 18th September.
-The cost is £16.
+There will be another coach trip in aid of Project Linus Norfolk to The Fabric Guild,on 13th September.
+The cost is £18.
 Please ring Pat on 01953 882966 for details and booking.
+Please see the diary page for more details.

 We had two workshop days for creating blocks which will be used in making more lovely quilts for Linus.
 These included a brilliant day at The Well in Ashill making Whacky House blocks for Linus quilts on 15th March.
 Here we were fed with delicious soup and bread followed by tea with home made cake.
 We also had a high output of Whacky Houses and Trees.
 On Friday 4th April Maureen, former Watton resident and long standing friend of Hackers, Tackers and Stuffers and Linus needleworkers, came to help us make Sunbonnet Sue and Overall Sam blocks.
 This was another excellent day learning a new skill in good company and producing more blocks for future Linus quilts.